timoxley/best-practices/README.md

 * new keyword in a constructor or at field declaration
 * Static method calls in a constructor or at field declaration
 * Anything more than field assignment in constructors
-* Object not fully initialized after the constructor finishes (watch out forinitialize methods)
+* Object not fully initialized after the constructor finishes (watch out for initialize methods)
 * Control flow (conditional or looping logic) in a constructor
 * Code does complex object graph construction inside a constructor rather than using a factory or builder
 * Adding or using an initialization block